TABLE OF CONTENT

 - Often, a single incident may not be enough.

-- There usually needs to be a pattern of behaviour that demonstrates ongoing harassment.
+- There usually needs to be a pattern that shows ongoing harassment.

 Intent: